Estimate

 MOA: calculated correction in MOA

-The wind flags are used to pick the speed (velocity) of the wind.
-The flags approximate how they would look in the corresponding wind speed.
-The total range of the scale is 0 to 25 mph.
+The wind flags are used to determine the wind’s speed (velocity), visually approximating how they would appear at various speeds.
+The scale ranges from 0 to 25 mph.

-The wind selector is a wide, red bar with a thin black line through the center.
-The width of the bar is 3 mph wide (+/- 1.5 mph of the center line).
+The wind selector is a broad red bar with a thin black line running through the center.
+This bar represents a 3 mph range, with ±1.5 mph on either side of the center line.

-The correction scale displays the connection to adjust your sights to compensate for the wind velocity and direction.
-The scale defaults to the calculated wind correction, but can be set to a different value by dragging it left or right.
+The correction scale shows the adjustments needed to compensate for wind velocity and direction.
+By default, it displays the calculated wind correction, but you can manually adjust it by dragging the scale left or right.

-The blue bar represents the correction range +/- 15 degrees of the selected wind direction.
-This corresponds to the width of the blue wedge on the Wind Direction gauge.
+The blue bar on the scale represents the correction range for ±15 degrees of the selected wind direction, matching the width of the blue wedge on the Wind Direction gauge.

-The red bar represents the correction needed for +/- 1.5 mph of the selected velocity.
-This corresponds to the width of the red bar on the Wind Flags gauge.
+The red bar indicates the correction required for ±1.5 mph of the selected wind speed, corresponding to the width of the red bar on the Wind Flags gauge.

-If you want to dope the calculated correction, you can drag the wind correction scale left or right.
-The bars on the target move left or right by the MOA correction selected.
-To drag the bar, first click the lock button to unlock the position of the scale.
+To adjust the calculated wind correction (also known as “doping”), you can drag the wind correction scale left or right.
+The bars on the target will shift accordingly based on the MOA correction you choose.
+To move the bar, first click the lock button to unlock the scale’s position, then drag to adjust.

 To record calls and shots, tap the screen and press either Call or Shot.
 Calls and Shots are recorded in pairs, but both don’t need to be entered.
 If you record a shot after a call, then the call and shot are stored together.
 If you’re confused, just play with it – it will make sense.